 Depending on the level of dependency someone has developed, the side effects of alcohol and drug detox could be severe.
-At Serenity House Detox Florida in West Palm Beach, Florida, our staff of experienced professionals works diligently with community members to overcome detox symptoms.
+At Serenity House Detox & Recovery Florida in Jupiter, Florida, our staff of experienced professionals works diligently with community members to overcome detox symptoms.
 To learn about the detox process at our treatment center, reach out to our team today at 866.294.5306.

 What are Common Alcohol and Drug Detox Side Effects?